-As disclosed in last year's Proxy Statement, we shifted from using EBITDA as the metric for our cash incentive program to Adjusted EBITDA in 2012, because Adjusted EBITDA includes all of the components of EBITDA while also excluding non-cash asset impairment expense which is similar in certain respects to depreciation and amortization.
-We also disclosed in last year's Proxy Statement that items such as unplanned and significant costs related to litigation, claim judgments or settlements, gain or loss on significant sales of property and equipment, and the sales/gross margin effect every five to six years of a 53rd week would be excluded from both the budget and actual amounts used in the cash incentive calculation.
+The annual cash incentive program is directly linked to our budget, such that if the Company achieves 100% of its budgeted Adjusted EBITDA, it is expected that the executive officers would receive 100% of their target award.
+As disclosed in last year's Proxy Statement, items such as (1) unplanned and significant costs related to litigation, claim judgments or settlements; and (2) the gain or loss on significant sales of property and equipment are excluded from both the budget and actual amounts used in the cash incentive calculation.
+In addition, in fiscal 2013, expense related to performance-based grants of restricted stock was excluded from both the budget and actual amounts used in the calculation.
 Since the calculation of cash incentives is based on performance versus budget, the exclusion of items such as these ensures that the inability to accurately budget such items does not positively or negatively influence cash incentives.

-The annual cash incentive program is directly linked to our budget, such that if the Company achieves 100% of its budgeted Adjusted EBITDA, it is expected that the executive officers would receive 100% of their target award.
 There is a scale in place that dictates payment of annual cash incentives in the event that actual Adjusted EBITDA as a percentage of budgeted Adjusted EBITDA is between the threshold and maximum levels of the scale.
-In years prior to 2012, if actual EBITDA was equal to 90% of budget (threshold), then 50% of the target award was paid, while if it was equal to or greater than 120% of budget (maximum), then 200% of the target award was paid.
-For 2012, the maximum hurdle was made more challenging, such that 140% of budget had to be achieved in order to receive a payout equal to 200% of the target award.
-The threshold for 2012 was initially maintained at the same 90% level as in prior years; however, at a November 2012 meeting, the Compensation Committee decided to lower the threshold level to 80% in order to incentivize management during the upcoming Christmas season.
-In 2012, the Adjusted EBITDA budget was \$31,677,000 for the 53-week fiscal year, representing a 135% increase over 2011's actual Adjusted EBITDA.
-As mentioned in the preceding paragraph, the sales/gross margin effect of the 53rd week was subtracted from the budget, resulting in a performance target for incentive purposes of \$27,634,000.
-The actual effect of the 53rd week, as well as the aforementioned litigation, claim judgments and settlement costs, were removed from actual 2012 Adjusted EBITDA, resulting in actual performance for incentive purposes of

-\$21,090,000, or 76.3% of the performance target.
-Since actual performance was less than the revised threshold of 80% of the performance goal, no cash incentive compensation was paid to executive officers for 2012.
+For 2013, if actual EBITDA was equal to 85% of budget (threshold), then 50% of the target award was to be paid, while if it was equal to or greater than 140% of budget (maximum), then 200% of the target award was to be paid.
+In 2013, the Adjusted EBITDA budget was \$23,856,000, representing a 17.3% increase over 2012's actual Adjusted EBITDA.
+As described in the preceding paragraph, the budgeted amounts for litigation costs and performance-based grants of restricted stock (totaling \$322,000) were excluded from the budget used in the incentive calculation, resulting in a performance target for incentive purposes of \$24,178,000.
+Actual Adjusted EBITDA for fiscal 2013 was \$21,613,000 (which excludes a \$1,526,000 gain on sale of a former distribution center).
+The exclusion of actual 2013 expense related to litigation costs and performance based grants of restricted stock (totaling \$655,000), representing the actual performance for incentive purposes of \$22,268,000, or 92.1% of the performance target.
+As prescribed by the scale, achieving 92.1% of the performance target resulted in cash incentives equal to 81.3% of the target award being payable to the executive officers.